Seirdy/seirdy.one/content/about/workouts.md

 - A chin-up bar. 😭

 - Time: well, it's complicated.
 Most workouts can fit within <time datetime="PT1H">one hour</time> if I stay focused, excluding a light warm-up less than <time datetime="PT30M">30 minutes</time> before I start.
-Commuting to a gym would take too more time (and cost money).
-The hour between my pre-workout carb-filled meal and my workout is some of the only free time I have in a day, and I don't want to lose any it shuffling between the gym and home/work.
+Commuting to a gym would take time (and cost money).
+The hour between my pre-workout carb-filled meal and my workout is some of the only free time I have in a day, and I don't want to lose any of it shuffling between the gym and home/work.

 ## Motivations